Published in the March 2018 edition of ‘The Bay’ Magazine

-Seven Natural Ways to Soothe a Sore Throat – Text Version
+Seven Natural Ways to Soothe a Sore Throat – printer friendly, text version

 Burning pain, swollen tonsils, difficulty swallowing; a sore throat can make life a misery.
 The most common cause of a sore throat is bacterial or viral infection but catch it early and it needn’t be something that lingers.

 - Sage and Honey Infusion

 Sage is a wonderful aromatic antimicrobial herb which helps clear the mind and reduce the fuzzy thinking that can come with infections.
 Frequent sips of a strong infusion made with sage and honey act directly on the microbes at the back of the throat making their life (and replication) difficult.
 Once absorbed into the bloodstream the essential oils and active plant compounds support the immune system in resisting infection.

 Directions: Use 1 tablespoon of dried sage leaves (2 tablespoons of fresh) to one cup of boiling water.
 Pour the water over the sage and cover.
 (Covering the infusion helps prevent the evaporation of medicinal substances).
 If you’re making it directly into the cup you can use a small saucer to act as a lid.

 Allow to infuse for 10 -15 minutes then strain and stir in one teaspoon of raw honey.
 Sip frequently.
 Drink up to 4 cups daily.